Rune Jørgen Sørensen

 Recent publications:

 Age and Vote Choice: Is There a Conservative Shift among Older Voters?
-(With Benny Geys and Tom-Reiel Heggedal) Forthcoming in Electoral Studies.
-Online Appendix.
+(With Benny Geys and Tom-Reiel Heggedal) Electoral Studies 78, 2022, Online Appendix.

 Political (Over)Representation of Public Sector Employees and the Double-Motive Hypothesis: Evidence from Norwegian Register Data (2007-2019).
 (With Benny Geys and Zuzana Murdoch).
 Journal of Public Administration Research and Theory, 2022, 32(2):326-341.